Indirect taxation

 The measures aim to address the ‘VAT gap’ within the EU.
 According to the Commission’s 2024 VAT gap report, Member States lost EUR 89.3 billion in VAT revenue in 2022 or – in relative terms – 7% of the VAT total tax liability, which expresses the tax revenue that would be collected in the event of full compliance.
 This lost revenue is known as the VAT compliance gap, or simply the VAT gap.

-Estimates suggest that one quarter of the missing revenue can be attributed directly to VAT fraud linked to intra-EU trade (this fraud is in great part possible because the 30-year-old VAT rules that were applied to cross-border trade until recently had not been adapted to the digital age).
-In addition, VAT arrangements in the EU can still be burdensome for businesses, especially for small and medium-sized enterprises, scale-ups and other companies with cross-border operations.
+Estimates suggest that one quarter of the missing revenue can be attributed directly to VAT fraud linked to intra-EU trade.
+(This fraud is to a significant extent possible because the 30-year-old VAT rules that were applied to cross-border trade until recently had not been adapted to the digital age).
+In addition, VAT arrangements in the EU can still be burdensome for businesses, especially for small and medium-sized enterprises, scale-ups, and other companies with cross-border operations.

 D. Latest positions of the European Parliament on VAT

-In 2014, Parliament adopted its position on the Commission’s proposal for a directive amending the VAT Directive as regards a standard VAT return; the Commission’s proposal was later withdrawn).
+In 2014, Parliament adopted its position on the Commission’s proposal for a directive amending the VAT Directive as regards a standard VAT return; the Commission’s proposal was later withdrawn.
 On 24 November 2016, Parliament adopted a resolution on the Commission’s action plan on VAT, welcoming the intention to propose a definitive VAT system and additional measures to tackle fraud.
-In March 2019, Parliament adopted a report stemming from the work of the Special Committee on financial crimes, tax evasion and tax avoidance (TAX3), which reflects on a number of issues related to VAT.
-In its resolution of 15 February 2022 on the impact of national tax reforms on the EU economy, Parliament called on the Member States to compromise on a strong, comprehensible and ambitious reform on indirect taxation, mainly on VAT.
+In March 2019, Parliament adopted a report stemming from the work of the Special Committee on financial crimes, tax evasion, and tax avoidance (TAX3), which reflects on several VAT-related issues.
+In its resolution of 15 February 2022 on the impact of national tax reforms on the EU economy, Parliament called on the Member States to compromise on a strong, comprehensible and ambitious reform of indirect taxation, mainly in relation to VAT.
 It also called on the Commission to present concrete proposals to promote a more efficient system for exchanging information on intra-EU VAT transactions and to make it interoperable with national mechanisms.
 Furthermore, it called on the Commission and the Member States to analyse and exchange best practices in the Member States that have succeeded in avoiding a large VAT gap.

-In its resolution of 10 March 2022, Parliament issued a number of recommendations to the Commission on fair and simple taxation supporting the recovery strategy.
+In its resolution of 10 March 2022, Parliament issued several recommendations to the Commission on fair and simple taxation supporting the recovery strategy.
 It called on the Commission to substantially reduce the VAT gap across the EU, especially in the post-COVID-19 economy, via specific proposed measures, including on the VAT gap associated with the exemption on cross-border EU trade.
-Other recommendations relate to e-invoicing across the EU and the need to analyse the technological possibilities (for example, linked to artificial intelligence), which can be applied to (near) real-time VAT reporting in business-to-business transactions, while taking into consideration data protection and confidentiality.
+Other recommendations relate to e-invoicing across the EU and the need to analyse the technological possibilities (for example, linked to artificial intelligence) which can be applied to (near) real-time VAT reporting in business-to-business transactions, while considering data protection and confidentiality requirements.

 Excise duties on alcohol, tobacco products and energy